carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 **The problem domain**

 I've chosen to apply my new found knowledge in the investment and trading domain.
 I keep hearing that many firms are using machine learning algorithms to gain an edge in the market.
 For this project, I'd like to:<br>

-a) understand how machine learning algorithms are currently used in the stock market <br>
+A) understand how machine learning algorithms are currently used in the stock market <br>
-b) understand the current challenges of using machine learning algorithms to help predict stock prices <br>
+B) understand the current challenges of using machine learning algorithms to help predict stock prices <br>
-c) and finally, to make an attempt at resolving one of the challenges of applying machine learning algorithms to predicting stock prices <br>
+C) and finally, to make an attempt at resolving one of the challenges of applying machine learning algorithms to predicting stock prices <br>

 **Project origin**